 Publisher: Center for International Forestry Research (CIFOR), Bogor, Indonesia

-Keyword(s): agriculture, CIFOR, commodities, communities, ecosystems, forest-dependent communities, forests, gender roles, GLF, land tenure, landscape restoration, landscapes, oil palm, palm oil, restoration, rights, supply chains, sustainable landscapes, sustainable supply chains, timber
+Keyword(s): agriculture, CIFOR, commodities, communities, ecosystems, forest-dependent communities, forests, gender roles, land tenure, landscape restoration, oil palms, palm oil, restoration, rights, supply chains, sustainable landscapes, sustainable supply chains, timber